Skip to main content

 Understanding these typical defects helps you set clear quality criteria and inspection checklists tailored to Indonesia's manufacturing environment.

-When importing from Indonesia, buyers must consider: Indonesia's SNI (Standar Nasional Indonesia) is the national standard system, with mandatory SNI marks for certain product categories.
-Export products must meet destination-market standards.
-The Indonesian National Agency of Drug and Food Control (BPOM) regulates food and pharmaceutical products.
-The government is harmonizing standards with ASEAN frameworks.
-SVLK (Timber Legality Verification System) certification is mandatory for timber and wood product exports..
+When importing from Indonesia, buyers must consider: Indonesia's SNI (Standar Nasional Indonesia) is the national standard system, with mandatory SNI marks for certain product categories including electronics, textiles, steel, and food products.
+Export products must meet destination-market standards — CE marking for EU, CPSC/CPSIA for US, and JIS for Japan.
+The Indonesian National Agency of Drug and Food Control (BPOM) regulates food, pharmaceutical, and cosmetic products.
+The government is actively harmonizing standards with ASEAN frameworks through mutual recognition agreements.
+SVLK (Timber Legality Verification System) certification is mandatory for all timber and wood product exports, including furniture — this EU FLEGT-recognized system verifies legal and sustainable sourcing.
+Indonesia's RSPO (Roundtable on Sustainable Palm Oil) certification is increasingly required for palm oil products..
 Our pre-shipment inspection process in Indonesia includes verification of applicable compliance requirements, helping you avoid customs rejections and regulatory penalties.

 Indonesia's archipelago geography means inspectors must be booked well in advance for locations outside Java.
 Our local inspectors are stationed across Jakarta, Surabaya, Bandung, Semarang, and Bali, allowing us to reach most factories within 24–48 hours of booking confirmation.